 Step 4: Wait until the erasing process to complete.
-It should be very quick (only a few seconds to format my 32GB Lexar drive).
+It should be very quick.

 Step 5: This step is optional.
 I’m showing this to verify that the USB drive has been reformatted to the file system I wanted.
-I saved several files to the disk, and open Disk Utility again.
-And yes … it’s now with the exFAT file system.
+I saved several files to the disk, and opened Disk Utility again.
+And yes … you can see it’s now with the exFAT file system.

 Part 2: Formatting USB on a Windows PC

 Please note: I’m here to use a Windows 10 based HP laptop to format my Lexar drive.
 If you are on an earlier operating system like Windows 7, XP, etc. The screenshots may look slightly different.
 For example, in Windows XP “My Computer” is equivalent to “This PC’ on Windows 10.

 Step 1: Locate your USB stick under This PC, right-click on it, and select the Format option.

-Step 2: A new window pops up prompting options you need to select before starting.
+Step 2: A new window pops up with options you need to select before starting.
 The only thing you have to check is under “File system,” make sure you have chosen “exFAT.”

 Step 3: You’ll see this warning.
 Once again, make sure you’ve backed up all important data stored in the drive.
 Click “OK.”